sqlfluff/sqlfluff/CONTRIBUTING.md

 ### Using your local version

-To trial using your local development branch of sqlfluff, I recommend you use a virtual environment. e.g:
+To trial using your local development branch of SQLFluff, I recommend you use a virtual environment. e.g:

 ```shell